+serve access to services, without increasing the financial burden on the beneficiary.
 The promising plans also require the states to participate in cost-control programs.
 The experience and success of all payor state plans, such as those in New Jersey, Maryland, New York, and Massachusetts, are valuable.
 Federal legislation is needed to encourage all states to develop their own plans.
+Are such cost-containment plans possible?
+The NCSC believes they are, but not as

 Are such cost-containment plans possible?
-The NCSC believes they are, but not as long as the Congress seeks short-term budget savings regardless of the cost to
+The NCSC believes they are, but not as long as the Congress seeks short-term budget savings regardless of the cost to people.